haileytapia/portfolio/index.md

 ## About me

-I am pursuing a B.A. in English: Technical Communication at the University of Central Florida and have almost two years of technical writing experience.
+I'm pursuing a B.A. in English: Technical Communication at the University of Central Florida and have almost two years of technical writing experience.
 For a complete overview of my professional background, see [my LinkedIn profile](https://www.linkedin.com/in/haileytapia/).

 In addition to technical writing, I have experience in the following areas: